Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/DOCS.md

 ## Installation

-1. Click the Home Assistant My button below to open the add-on on your Home Assistant instance.
+1. Click the Home Assistant button below to open the add-on on your Home Assistant instance.

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]